 Additionally, traditional in-person scribes can pose malpractice risks as they relate to "functional creep" — the phenomenon of trusted scribes completing EHR work that is beyond the scope of their training or clearance.

-These dissatisfactions have left physicians with a bit of a void, and have led to the growing popularity of medical scribes who work from home.
+These dissatisfactions have left clinicians with a bit of a void, and have led to the growing popularity of medical scribes who work from home.
 Virtual medical scribes are, as the name suggests, scribes who work remotely to document patient visits.
-They have all of the benefits of in-person scribes — namely, they free up physicians to focus on care and improve patient satisfaction — but without the same costs, third-party intrusiveness, and risks associated with traditional scribes.
+They have all of the benefits of in-person scribes — namely, they free up clinicians to focus on care and improve patient satisfaction — but without the same costs, third-party intrusiveness, and risks associated with traditional scribes.

 Recommended Reading: In-Person Medical Scribes: The Good, the Bad, and the Ugly